In 2024, Sunderland announced that they were going to commit to a significant investment into the Stadium of Light in the coming years.

 Biggest investment in the stadium ‘for more than 20 years’

 A new PA system and floodlighting have also been installed, alongside the introduction of safe standing.
-A new playing surface with undersoil heating is also set to be installed as part of the overall renovation of the 27-year-old stadium.
+A new playing surface with undersoil heating was also included as part of the overall renovation of the 27-year-old stadium.

 Sunderland said: “The exciting developments represent the greatest level of investment in the Club’s stadium for more than 20 years, and it will result in a transformational impact on the matchday experience.”